NormalVR/Normcore-Documentation/src/guides/recipes/timers-and-synchronized-playback.md

 Once connected a room, the room time is available via the `realtime.room.time` property.

-To demonstate how to use it, let's put together a recipe for a stopwatch:
+To demonstrate how to use it, let's put together a recipe for a stopwatch:

 Start with a model to hold the room time when the watch was started.
 Put this in a file called **StopwatchModel.cs**: